Snowythevulpix/DiscordBot/README.md

 # DiscordBot

-This is a simple Discord bot written in Python using the nextcord library.
-It provides various commands including music playback, chat with GPT-3, and more.
+This is a simple Discord bot written in Python using the nextcord library. has music playback with youtube

 ## Installation